 2) Secure your business’s entry points.

 This is especially important for offices that keep their doors unlocked for employees during the day.
-But it’s equally important for retail businesses that have accessible back doors, windows or receiving areas.
+But it’s equally essential for retail businesses with accessible back doors, windows or receiving areas.

 • Consider using access control systems that allow authorized entry with a code, key fob or smartphone.